 Trough-services with the Chiyoda Subway Line (1500v DC Ayase-Toride section only)

-Suburban multivoltage EMUs (1500v DC / 20Kv 50hz AC)
+Suburban multivoltage EMUs (1500v DC / 20Kv 50hz AC section up to Mito station)

-Yokohama Line (some trough-services with the Negishi Line)
+some trough-services with the Negishi Line

 Nambu Line

-Keiyo Line (trough-service with the Musashino Line)
+trough-services with the Musashino Line

 Local Services

-“Musashino” Rapid Service
+Musashino Rapid Service

 Tokyo Area secondary commuter, suburban and local lines